Bajron/composeit/README.md

 There are similar things like `pypyr` or `prefect`, but they kind of do a different thing.
-I wanted to organiza a set of long running processes, not a pipeline.
+I wanted to organize a set of long running processes, not a pipeline.

 Later I also found `honcho`, seems ok for the task.